Why is it essential to wash your Locks properly?

 - ✔ Gentle on the scalp

-👉 A shampoo that is too creamy or too nourishing is not suitable for locs.
+👉 A shampoo that is too creamy or too nourishing is not suitable for Locks.

 - aloe vera (hydrates without weighing down)